-The above factors are common-law rules that the Internal Revenue Service looks at in determining whether an individual is an employee or an independent contractor.1 None of the factors discussed above, standing alone, will determine independent contractor or employee status.
-Each situation is considered on a case-by-case basis,2 and the IRS, the Minnesota Department of Revenue, and the Minnesota Department of Employment and Economic Development each assign different weights to each factor.
+The above factors are common-law rules that the Internal Revenue Service looks at in determining whether an individual is an employee or an independent contractor.
+None of the factors discussed above, standing alone, will determine independent contractor or employee status.
+Each situation is considered on a case-by-case basis, and the IRS, the Minnesota Department of Revenue, and the Minnesota Department of Employment and Economic Development each assign different weights to each factor.
 The most significant factor with all agencies, however, is the business owner's right to control the individual's method or manner of performance.
-If the business owner has the right to control the method or manner of performance, then the individual is most likely an employee.
-If the business owner has the right to control the results of the work, but does not have the right to control the manner and means of accomplishing the result, the individual is most likely an independent contractor.
-In addition, there are statutory employees3 for FICA tax purposes (e.g., commission drivers, full-time life insurance sales persons, home-workers and traveling sales persons) and statutory non-employees4 for FICA, unemployment and income tax purposes (e.g., qualified real estate agents and direct sellers).
+If the business owner has the right to control the business owner has the right right to control the business owner has the right business owner has the right business owner has the right to control the business owner has the right bus to control the results of the work, but does not have the right to control the manner and means of accomplishing the result, the individual is most likely an independent contractor.
+In addition, there are statutory employees for FICA tax purposes (e.g., commission drivers, full-time life insurance sales persons, home-workers and traveling sales persons) and statutory non-employees for FICA, unemployment and income tax purposes (e.g., qualified real estate agents and direct sellers).
 Business owners are urged to consult their legal counsel before classifying an individual as an independent contractor instead of an employee.

-Finally, there are special rules regarding the classification of construction workers.
-In particular, employers should note that a new state law, effective January 1, 2009, requires individuals (not corporations, LLCs, or partnerships) who work as independent contractors in the building construction industry to obtain from the Department of Labor and Industry an Independent Contractor Exemption Certificate (ICEC).
-As of January 1, 2009, for purposes of the state's workers' compensation, unemployment insurance, wage and hour, and occupational safety and health laws, individuals doing building construction work without an ICEC will be employees of the contractor for whom they are working.5
+There are also special rules regarding the classification of construction workers.
+Minnesota law requires individuals (not corporations, LLCs, or partnerships) who work as independent contractors in the building construction industry to obtain from the Department of Labor and Industry an Independent Contractor Exemption Certificate (ICEC).
+For purposes of the state's workers' compensation, unemployment insurance, wage and hour, and occupational safety and health laws, individuals doing building construction work without an ICEC will be employees of the contractor for whom they are working.